-Isai Peimer, Devang V. Kantesaria, M.D. and Martin Vogelbaum currently serve on the audit committee, which is chaired by Isai Peimer.
-Our board of directors has determined that each member of the audit committee is "independent" for audit committee purposes as that term is defined in the rules of the SEC and the applicable rules of NASDAQ.
-Our board of directors has designated Isai Peimer as an "audit committee financial expert," as defined under the applicable rules of the SEC.
+Isai Peimer, Ittai Harel and Martin Vogelbaum currently serve on the audit committee, which is chaired by Isai Peimer.
+Our Board of Directors has determined that each member of the audit committee is "independent" for audit committee purposes as that term is defined in the rules of the SEC and the applicable rules of NASDAQ.
+Our Board of Directors has designated Isai Peimer as an "audit committee financial expert," as defined under the applicable rules of the SEC.
 The audit committee's responsibilities include:

-- n appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - n approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm;
+n appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm;

-- n reviewing the internal audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements; - n reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - n reviewing the adequacy of our internal control over financial reporting; - n establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - n recommending, based upon the audit committee's review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - n monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - n preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - n reviewing all related party transactions for potential conflict of interest situations and approving all such transactions; and - n reviewing quarterly earnings releases.
+- approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - n reviewing the internal audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements; - n reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - n reviewing the adequacy of our internal control over financial reporting; - n establishing policies and procedures for the receipt, retention and treatment of complaints received regarding ethics-related issues or potential violations of our code of business conduct and ethics and accounting and auditing-related complaints and concerns; - n recommending, based upon the audit committee's review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - n monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - n preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - n reviewing all related party transactions for potential conflict of interest situations and approving all such transactions; and - n reviewing quarterly earnings releases.